carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 Target Feature Matrix
 ---------------------

-Note that this table does not include the C backend or Cpp backends, since they do not use the target independent code generator infrastructure.
-It also doesn't list features that are not supported fully by any target yet.
+Note that this table does not list features that are not supported fully by any target yet.
 It considers a feature to be supported if at least one subtarget supports it.
 A feature being supported means that it is useful and works for most cases, it does not indicate that there are zero known bugs in the implementation.
 Here is the key:

 :raw-html:`<table border="1" cellspacing="0">`
 :raw-html:`<tr>`